programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 The colours are set in the parameters list.
 We want to colour the jars by how they were made.
 Some communities used coils, while others used moulding and the 'paddle and anvil' method.
 The spheres we are creating now will form part of the key that lets the viewer know how the pots were made, by having them in a parameter list, we can just change the hex code and the key and pots will all change.
 Start with these values and alter them later if you want.

 For each sphere we also set its position in x, y, z order.
+We use the variables 'sphereposx' and 'sphereposz' for the x and z positions and vary the y position, so the spheres end up in a vertical line.

 After: